 Conversely, so many security products look amazing when running through canned proof-of-concept demos, but quickly unravel at the seams when they need to be adapted or extended to the broader use-cases at each unique environment – or when applied at massive scale.
 Tanium’s open platform was an original design goal, not an afterthought, built by people that intimately knew the limits of any vendor and what a world class team with such a platform can do beyond the bullet point features.

-About the author: Rory Prendergast is a Senior Technical Account Manager is Tanium’s Emeryville office.
+About the Author: Rory Prendergast is a Senior Technical Account Manager in Tanium’s Emeryville office.